jyates/jyates.github.com/_drafts/0x-fineo-retro.md

 tags: startup, retrospective, fail
 ---

+TODO:
+  - look at how business model was flawed.
+    - product improvement vs. disruption
+    - competition vs. growing new customers

 With any startup, there are inevitably challenges and mistakes made.
 Looking at back at some of the core misteps I made in starting Fineo, there are three over-arching personal challenges that made quitting inevitable:

 * hubris